Nuclear weapons: Putin’s “chess game” in the Ukraine conflict

 These nuclear weapons, like those of other countries, are aimed at specific strategic targets, including those in the United States and other countries that Russia counts among its enemies, including targets in NATO countries such as military installations.
 In contrast, tactical weapons, such as short-range missiles with nuclear warheads, are primarily used directly in combat, although the boundaries can be fluid.
 According to Russia, the strategic missile troops, the Northern and Pacific fleets and the long-distance aviation forces were on increased alert.

-Eder believes that Putin’s threat, which is primarily aimed at NATO, is a response to recent announcements about the massive arms deliveries to Ukraine.
-In addition, he could use them as a pledge in the negotiations.
+Eder believes that Putin’s threat, which is primarily aimed at NATO, is a response to recent announcements regarding the massive arms deliveries to Ukraine.
+In addition, he might use them as a pledge in the negotiations.
 According to the strategy expert, Putin is currently positioning himself like in a chess game, the president wants to prevent western “peacekeeping troops” – analogous to the Russian ones – from coming to Ukraine.

 NATO does not want to be provoked

-Asked about Putin’s general strategy, Eder said that he always tries to be one step ahead.
+Asked regarding Putin’s general strategy, Eder said that he always tries to be one step ahead.
 Many of his recent actions, including the annexation of Crimea and the intervention in Syria, were not expected – although the Russian President has repeatedly said that the West should leave Ukraine alone.

-He, Eder, is concerned about Putin’s catalog of demands, including the reversal of NATO’s eastward expansion – that would affect Estonia, Latvia and Lithuania, but also Romania, Bulgaria and Montenegro.
+He, Eder, is concerned regarding Putin’s catalog of demands, including the reversal of NATO’s eastward expansion – that would affect Estonia, Latvia and Lithuania, but also Romania, Bulgaria and Montenegro.
 NATO is trying not to be provoked by Putin, Eder also referred to the West’s “non-reaction” to the nuclear threat posed by Putin.
 However, that doesn’t solve the problem that Putin is dangerous and that the West has been considerate of him for 30 years.

 The United States, for its part, said on Monday that it saw no reason to raise the nuclear alert level.
 So far there have been no particular abnormalities.
 However, Russia is apparently increasingly frustrated by the slow progress in Kyiv.